-I am a sixth-year economics Ph.D. candidate at the University of California, Santa Barbara on the 2024-25 academic job market.
-I am a macroeconomist who studies spatial heterogeneity in the effects of climate change.
-My work focuses on how the effects climate change and energy policy will depend on variation in intrinsic local characteristics as well as the composition of the population that lives there.
+I am currently a postdoctoral associate at the Yale School of the Environment.
+My research studies spatial heterogeneity in the effects of climate change with a focus on how the effects climate change and energy policy will depend on variation in intrinsic local characteristics as well as the composition of the population that lives there.
 I am most interested in modeling how migration will serve as a channel for adaptation to climate, and how the dynamics will change based on the relative size of effects on local incomes and barriers to adjustment.
 Prior to my time as a graduate student, I worked as a research economist for two years at the Council of Economic Advisers in Washington, D.C. on energy and trade.
 I hold a B.A. from Brandeis University in Economics and Physics.

 Primary Research Topics: Climate macroeconomics, energy and natural resources, environmental economics, discrete choice models